MSalman5230/de-task-a/README.md

 ## **Q4.
 How would you deploy the FastAPI service and make the model artifact available?**

-Here I will explain how I envision this full stack will be deployed while keeping in mind scalability, cost, and the Azure platform.
+Here I will explain how I envision this full project will be deployed while keeping in mind scalability, cost, and the Azure platform.

 #### 1. Data Preparation (Azure Databricks Spark)